bayofpigs/cheesygrader/README.md

 Cheesy Grader
 =============
-Grades like Pizza, doesn't take like it unfortunately.
+Grades like Pizza, doesn't taste like it unfortunately.